Robert Winston, Baron Winston: Personal life

-In 1973, Winston married Lira Helen Feigenbaum (born 8 August 1949).
+In 1973, Winston married Lira Helen Feigenbaum (8 August 1949 – 9 December 2021).
 They have three children, including Ben, who is a film and TV producer and director.
-Feigenbaum died on 9 December 2021.
 Winston is a fellow of the Royal Society of Arts, a former vice-president of the Royal College of Music, and a member of the Garrick Club, the MCC, and the Athenaeum Club in London.

 He was a council member of the Imperial Cancer Research Fund and Cancer Research UK, and until 2013, of the Engineering and Physical Sciences Research Council, where he chaired the Societal Issues Panel.
 He regularly gives public lectures on scientific subjects and has helped promote science literacy and education by founding the Reach Out Laboratory at Imperial College, which brings schoolchildren of all ages into the university on a daily basis to do practical science and to debate issues that science and technology raise.
 Extending this school outreach activity, he acts as ambassador for outreach for the president of Imperial College, visiting schools across England to discuss scientific issues and career aspirations with students.